Until the 21st century, the contributions of African-American soldiers in World War II barely registered in America’s collective memory of that war.

 By 1947, when the Cold War was heating up, the reality of the segregated Jim Crow Army in Germany was becoming a major embarrassment for the U.S. government.
 The Soviet Union and East German communist propaganda relentlessly attacked the U.S. and challenged its claim to be the leader of the “free world.”
 Again and again, they would point to the segregated military in West Germany, and to Jim Crow segregation in the U.S. to make their case.

-Newly returned veterans, civil rights advocates and the black press took advantage of that Cold War constellation.
+Newly returned veterans, civil rights advocates, and the black press took advantage of that Cold War constellation.
 They evoked America’s mission of democracy in Germany to push for change at home.
 Responding to that pressure, the first institution of the U.S. to integrate was the U.S. military, made possible by Truman’s 1948 Executive Order 9981.
 That monumental step, in turn, paved the way for the 1954 Supreme Court decision in Brown v.
 Board of Education.

 The veterans who had been abroad electrified and energized the larger struggle to make America live up to its promise of democracy and justice.
 They joined the NAACP in record numbers and founded new chapters of that organization in the South, despite a wave of violence against returning veterans.
 The veterans of World War II and the Korean War became the foot soldiers of the civil rights movement in the 1950s and 1960s.
-Medgar Evers, Amzie Moore, Hosea Williams and Aaron Henry are some of the better-known names, but countless others helped advance the struggle.
+Medgar Evers, Amzie Moore, Hosea Williams, and Aaron Henry are some of the better-known names, but countless others helped advance the struggle.

 About one-third of the leaders in the civil rights movement were veterans of World War II.

-They fought for a better America in the streets of the South, at their workplaces in the North, as leaders in the NAACP, as plaintiffs before the Supreme Court and also within the U.S. military to make it a more inclusive institution.
-They were also the men of the hour at the 1963 March on Washington, when their military training and expertise was crucial to ensure that the day would not be marred by agitators opposed to civil rights.
+They fought for a better America in the streets of the South, at their workplaces in the North, as leaders in the NAACP, as plaintiffs before the Supreme Court, and also within the U.S. military to make it a more inclusive institution.
+They were also the men of the hour at the 1963 March on Washington, when their military training and expertise were crucial to ensure that the day would not be marred by agitators opposed to civil rights.

 “We structured the March on Washington like an army formation,” recalled veteran Joe Hairston.